isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 **Mochiko Chicken**

-_Updated version at bottom.
+_Hindsight is 20/20.
+Mochiko Chicken is incredibly tasty, but isn't 100% Cupbop.
+If you'd rather, instructions for authentic Korean Fried Chicken is further down on this page.
 Less work if you can find the ingredients, and matches Cupbop's style more closely._

 ![Extra crispy Mochiko chicken](/img/img_20201027_185200.jpg "Mochiko chicken with extra mochiko flour as to crisp it up")

 Do not use tempura batter!
 Flavor didn't fit at all.
 Your standard flour/panko/egg mix isn't quite it either.
-Instead, try something like [this](https://www.allrecipes.com/recipe/91499/general-tsaos-chicken-ii/).
-Or you can try being authentic:
+If you want something sweet and crunchy.

 * 1/4 cup mochiko flour (Japanese sweet rice flour)
   .
 Do not use real flour.